-35.3 Wellness
+35.3 Wellness.

-- A. To support the statewide goal for a healthy and productive workforce, employees are encouraged to participate in a Well-Being Assessment survey.
-Employees will be granted work time and may use a state computer to complete the survey. - B. The Coalition of Unions agrees to partner with the Employer to educate their members on the wellness program and encourage participation.
+A. To support the statewide goal for a healthy and productive workforce, employees are encouraged to participate in a Well-Being Assessment survey.

+Employees will be granted work time and may use a state computer to complete the survey.

+- B. The Coalition of Unions agrees to partner with the Employer to educate their members on the wellness program and encourage participation.
 Eligible, enrolled subscribers shall have the option to earn an annual one hundred twenty-five dollars (\$125.00) or more wellness incentive in the form of reduction in deductible or deposit into the Health Savings Account upon successful completion of required Smart Health Program activities.
-During the term of this Agreement, the Steering Committee created by Executive Order 13-06 shall make recommendations to the PEBB regarding changes to the wellness incentive or the elements of the Smart Health Program. - 35.4 The PEBB Program shall provide information on the Employer sponsored Insurance Premium Payment Program on its website and in an open enrollment publication annually.

-35.5 Medical Flexible Spending Arrangement

-- A. During January 2022 and again in January 2023, the Employer will make available two hundred fifty dollars (\$250) in a medical flexible spending arrangement (FSA) account for each bargaining unit member represented by a Union in the Coalition described in RCW 41.80.020(3), who meets the criteria in Subsection 46.5(B) below. - B. In accordance with IRS regulations and guidance, the Employer FSA funds will be made available for a Coalition bargaining unit employee who:

-- 1. Is occupying a position that has an annual full-time equivalent base salary of fifty thousand four dollars (\$50,004) or less on November 1 of the year prior to the year the Employer FSA funds are being made available; and - 2.
-Meets PEBB program eligibility requirements to receive the employer contribution for PEBB medical benefits on January 1 of the plan year in which the Employer FSA funds are made available, is not enrolled in a high-deductible health plan, and does not waive enrollment in a PEBB medical plan except to be covered as a dependent on another PEBB non-high deductible health plan - 3.
-Hourly employees' annual base salary shall be the base hourly rate multiplied by two thousand eighty-eight (2088). - 4.
-Base salary excludes overtime, shift differential and all other premiums or payments. - C. A medical FSA will be established for all employees eligible under this Section who do not otherwise have one.
+During the term of this Agreement, the Steering Committee created by Executive Order 13-06 shall make recommendations to the PEBB regarding changes to the wellness incentive or the elements of the Smart Health Program. - 35.4 The PEBB Program shall provide information on the Employer sponsored Insurance Premium Payment Program on its website and in an open enrollment publication annually. - 35.5 Medical Flexible Spending Arrangement. - A. During January 2024 and again in January 2025, the Employer will make available two hundred fifty dollars (\$250) in a medical flexible spending arrangement (FSA) account for each bargaining unit member represented by a Union in the Coalition described in RCW 41.80.020 (3), who meets the criteria in Subsection 46.5(B) below. - B. In accordance with IRS regulations and guidance, the Employer FSA funds will be made available for a Coalition bargaining unit employee who: - 1.
+Is occupying a position that has an annual full-time equivalent base salary of sixty thousand dollars (\$60,000) or less on November 1 of the year prior to the year the Employer FSA funds are being made available; and - 2.
+Meets PEBB program eligibility requirements to receive the employer contribution for PEBB medical benefits on January 1 of the plan year in which the Employer FSA funds are made available, is not enrolled in a high-deductible health plan, and does not waive enrollment in a PEBB medical plan except to be covered as a dependent on another PEBB non-high deductible health plan. - 3.
+Hourly employees' annual base salary shall be the base hourly rate multiplied by two thousand eighty-eight (2088).

+- 4. Base salary excludes overtime, shift differential and all other premiums or payments. - C. A medical FSA will be established for all employees eligible under this Section who do not otherwise have one.
 An employee who is eligible for Employer FSA funds may decline this benefit but cannot receive cash in lieu of this benefit. - D. The provisions of the State's salary reduction plan will apply.
 In the event that a federal tax that takes into account contributions to a FSA is imposed on PEBB health plans, this provision will automatically terminate.
-The parties agree to meet and negotiate over the termination of this benefit. - E. Eligible employees will be provided information regarding the benefit and use of the FSA funds at new employee orientation, during open enrollment periods, and at the beginning of each plan year.
-The PEB Health Care Benefits Labor Coalition and Health Care Authority committee will confer on methods of ensuring eligible employees understand and are able to access information regarding the FSSA benefit, including exploring ways for employees to access information in preferred languages.
+The parties agree to meet and negotiate over the termination of this benefit.

-ARTICLE 36: TRANSPORTATION, TRAVEL, AND COMMUTE REDUCTION
+ARTICLE 36 - TRANSPORTATION, TRAVEL, AND COMMUTE REDUCTION

-36.1 Parking/U-Pass
+36.1 U-PASS